 It’s Been A While

 The garden has gone to weeds.
 Only the peas, beans, tomatoes and mammoth dill can be seen over the sad tangle.
 It got away from me.
-Not in the same View Article
+Not in the same way as a small child in a parking lot.
+One day there were rows.
+Life happened.
+Then there were no View Article

 Indoor Gardening for Winter

 The premise of the indoor growing began with marijuana—that became the framework for the indoor vegetable and herb garden.
-I needed to keep one mother plant going through the winter View Article
+I needed to keep one mother plant going through the winter to clone from come early spring.
+There was open soil taunting me.
+In the beginnings of winter here on Wheaton View Article